Jean-003/Console_Finances/README.md

 ##_References_

-Financial Data was provided by EdX.
+Financial Data was provided by edX.

-The following JavaScript starter code was also supplied by EdX:
+The following JavaScript starter code was also supplied by edX:

 // Initialize variables to store the required information let totalMonths = 0;